WebAhead/master-reference/coursebook/week-1/presentation-guidance.md

 #### 6. Clear and confident
 + A confident presenter doesn’t mumble or talk to the floor.
-+ Even if you’re feeling anxious and nervy, lift your head up high and project your voice in a confident manner.
++ Even if you’re feeling anxious and nervous, lift your head up high and project your voice in a confident manner.
 + Keep your pace steady and don’t rattle along at a lightning speed to get it all over more quickly.
 + Take time to breathe, and treat each slide as a way to have a brief pause.
 + Having a glass of water to hand is also a good idea.

-#### 7. Sum it off
+#### 7. Sum it up
 You’ve made it to the end of the presentation.
 Well done!

 + You can sum up your main points and bring your presentation to its natural end.